The Stunt Driver

-The Stunt Driver is an upcoming Canadian historical comedy film by Michael Dowse based on the life of Canadian daredevil stuntman Ken Carter.
-The cast is led by Jay Baruchel, Ed Helms, Ben Foster, Laurence Leboeuf and Dan Bakkedahl.
+The Stunt Driver is a 2026 Canadian historical comedy film written and directed by Michael Dowse, based on the life of Canadian daredevil stuntman Ken Carter.
+The cast is led by Jay Baruchel, Ed Helms, Ben Foster, Laurence Leboeuf, and Dan Bakkedahl.

 Premise

-In the 1970s, stuntman Ken Carter, known as "The Mad Canadian" due to his daredevil stunts, plans to drive a rocket car across a river dividing Canada from the United States, from a 90-foot-high ramp.
+In the 1970s, stuntman Ken Carter, known as "The Mad Canadian" due to his daredevil stunts, plans to drive a rocket car across the Saint-Laurent river, from a 90-foot-high ramp.